-In addition to his coaching experience at CCRI, Toro has organized and coached clinics in Rhode Island and Massachusetts for boys and girls of all ages, focusing on technical weaknesses and enhancing players’ strengths to improve their confidence and technical skills.
-In 2001, he led the Tolman High School boys’ soccer team to the state final where they finished in second place.
+In addition to his coaching experience at CCRI, Toro has organized and coached clinics in Rhode Island and Massachusetts for boys and girls of all ages, with a focus on eliminating technical weaknesses and enhancing players’ strengths to improve their confidence and technical skills.
+In 2001, he led the Tolman High School boys’ soccer team to a second-place finish in the state tournament.

 Toro has extensive playing experience with the semi-pro Lusitana Portuguese Club in Cumberland and the Providence Soccer League.
 After graduating from URI with a bachelor’s degree in psychology, he played three seasons for the Rhode Island Stingrays.
 At URI, he was a member of the No. 3-ranked men’s team that garnered a record of 19-1-3 and won Atlantic-10 championship titles in 1995 and 1996.
 He was honored with the Bob Butler Sportsmanship Award in 1998.